nypublicradio/gothamist-web-client/README.md

 #### Deploying to the Demo Environment

-Whenever code is merged to the `master` branch, it's automatically deployed to the demo environment. (https://gothamist-client.demo.nypr.digital)
+Whenever code is merged to the `main` branch, it's automatically deployed to the demo environment. (https://gothamist-client.demo.nypr.digital)

 If you want to manually deploy code in another branch to the demo environment, you can use create a tag named `demo` and push that tag.